gruntjs-updater/grunt-nodeify/README.md

 > Convert js files to node modules by executing the code in the files and linking each function/objects created in the global scope.

-/!\ Caution with the js files you pass to the task, I use vm.runInContext(code, context, [filename]) and it effectively executes the js code.
-I don't know how it is sandboxed,  it might run dangerous code.
-/!\ It is a fast coding draft

 ## Getting Started
 This plugin requires Grunt `~0.4.2`